 When we are ill, we do not eat.
 This is the same with all beings in nature.
-Eating is stopped so the body’s resources may be allocated to detoxing, cleaning, dealing with an overload of viruses or bacteria, or perhaps parasites.
+Eating is stopped so the body’s resources may be allocated to detoxing, cleaning, dealing with an overload of toxicity, which may include parasites.
 Nature knows.

 Often, humans equate love and safety with food.
 And for their animal to not eat presents a lot of fear within their humans, a lot of anxiety.

 This can be very detrimental to an animal’s health as usually they are not fed the right food, or perhaps they are made to keep eating for fear that that may die if they do not.
 Usually this fear is fed by misinformation and a lack of understanding.

 The process allows the body to heal.
 It is a vital component of the healing process.
 Whenever I feel an animal’s body needs a “break” from dealing with external sources, we fast.
 As usually too much has been going in and on the body.
 It is amazing the results which are achieved.